peterwwillis/dpipes/README.md

 ## Service Discovery
 By default, *dpipes* operates by connecting to a static list of hosts and ports.
-This can be quite limiting on most modern networks, so dpipes also supports service discovery agents.
+This can be quite limiting on most modern networks, so *dpipes* also supports service discovery.

-*dpipes* will use any service discovery agent that can be queried for a service called *dpipesd* and return a list of hosts and ports. dpipes will act as a service that provides applications to route connections to.

-However, an alternate model would include routing applications to specific services discovered with service discovery.
-The service names should include a *dp.* prefix, and anything following that prefix would be the application name.
-In this way, service discovery features to monitor service health and advertise particular applications can be used to further improve interaction between dpipes applications.
+### Advertising *dpipesd*
+If **dpipesd** is configured with a service discovery agent, it will register itself when it starts as a service called "*dpipesd*". **dpipesd** will also query the service discovery agent or service registry for other nodes to connect to for running applications.

+### Advertising *dpipesd applications*
+In addition to advertising itself, **dpipesd** can advertise specific applications that it can run.
+In this way you can use the advanced features of a service discovery framework (such as healthchecks and alerts) to keep track of which nodes provide which applications.

+The application-specific service name will be the prefix "*dp.*" plus the application name, like "*dp.sort*".

+### Using discovered services
+If application-specific services are discovered, those services will be used to run particular applications.
+For example, if service discovery shows that there is a service called "*dp.sort*" running on 2 nodes, then every time **dpipesd** tries to run the application "*sort*", it will use the "*dp.sort*" service nodes.

 ## Access
 No access control is included by default.
-Due to the non-local nature of these pipes, network access to **dpipesd** should be restricted to trusted hosts only.
+Network access to **dpipesd** should be restricted to trusted hosts only.

 Future releases of **dpipesd** will include authentication and authorization